Suggested courses for students in Biomedical Sciences Graduate Programs

 All course faculty are also faculty of this training program.
 Course material includes: Embryonic stem cells; biochemistry of pluripotency; neural and hematopoietic stem cells; cell production and renewal in muscle, kidney, pancreas and liver; limb regeneration.
 Stem cell-related ethical and legal issues; clinical cell therapy in selected areas.

-Advanced Developmental Biology (GCD 8161)
+Advanced Cell Biology and Development (GCD 8161)

 Covers current concepts of and experimental approaches taken to understand basic mechanisms of development.
 Topics include: Model organisms, Embryology, cell fate determination, differentiation, pattern formation, polarity, cell migration, and cell interactions.
 Much of the course work is done by analysis of original research articles.

-Molecular Biology (BioC 8002)
+Molecular Biology (BIOC 8002)

 Material covered includes: Structure/stability of nucleic acids, genome organization, chromosome mechanics (including DNA replication, recombination, and transposable elements), mechanism/regulation of gene expression, including transcription, processing, and translation, genetic/enzymatic controls, cell cycle controls, and regulation of development.